enigmalea/enigmalea.quest/src/content/posts/a_new_page.md

 description:
   I finally pushed a bunch of changes I was holding back for some reason.
 draft: false
+tags:
+  - site update
-tags: [site update, new page]
+  - new page]
+category:
-category: Tech
+  - Tech
 ---

 I finally pushed a bunch of changes I was holding back for some reason.